ericala9/the-drawer/the-good-samaritan/README.md

 ---

 ### Welcome
 Welcome to ***the-good-samaritan*** — a small SAS script that helped me extract exactly what I needed from a very large dataset.

+A SAS script for inspecting and filtering large datasets — built for one-time use, but surprisingly helpful.

 I’m a hardcore R user and rarely touch SAS, but at the time, the dataset I needed was only available in SAS format.
-The company had a SAS license, so I used it to filter and export data to .txt with a few clicks in SAS Studio, so I could read it in R.
+The company had a SAS license, so I used it to filter and export data to .txt with a few clicks in SAS, so I could read it in R.

 This script became my quiet helper: I used it many times throughout that project.
 Just like the good Samaritan helped a Jewish man in need, SAS helped me even though it wasn’t my usual tool.